node-real/megafuel-client-example/payment-gateway/go-example/readme.md

    - Set "PaymentTokenContractAddress" to the ERC20 token contract address users will use for payment.
    - Set "PaymentRecipientAddress" to the receiver address for the Payment Gateway's generated payment link.
-   - Set "PaymentSponsorPolicyId" to the policy ID created by the Payment Gateway on Megafuel Paymaster, create one from [here](https://docs.nodereal.io/docs/megafuel-sponsor-guidelines) if you don't have it.
+   - Set "PaymentSponsorPolicyId" to the policy ID created by the Payment Gateway on MegaFuel Paymaster, create one from [here](https://docs.nodereal.io/docs/megafuel-sponsor-guidelines) if you don't have it.
    - Set "SponsorAPIEndpoint" to the API key created by the Payment Gateway in the Nodereal dashboard. create one from [here](https://docs.nodereal.io/docs/megafuel-sponsor-guidelines) if you don't have it.